oshan-vishwajith/Snake-Mukbang/README.md

 ## 🌟 Show Your Support

-If you found this project helpful or fun, please give it a ⭐️!!
+If you found this project helpful or fun, please give it a ⭐️!

-Happy Gaming!!! 🎮🐍
+Happy Gaming! 🎮🐍